Faith. Service. Law.

 The single most important financial fact about post-M.Div. master’s degrees is the asymmetry between the Th.M./S.T.M. cohort and the Ph.D. cohort at the same institution.
 At nearly every program profiled in this guide, a fully-funded Ph.D. cohort sits alongside a tuition-charging Th.M. cohort.
 The institutions fund the cohort they most want to invest in, and that is rarely the second-master’s student.

-The cleanest illustration of this asymmetry is at Harvard Divinity School, whose own admissions FAQ states that “approximately ninety percent (90%) of MDiv and MTS students receive Institutional grant aid”—and then immediately continues, “HDS does not provide grant support for the ThM or MRPL programs.”
-Th.M. students at HDS are categorically the only master’s-degree cohort the school will not fund with institutional grants.
+The cleanest illustration of this asymmetry is at Harvard Divinity School, whose own Institutional Grants page states categorically that “HDS does not provide grant support for the ThM or MRPL programs”—while the M.Div. and M.T.S. cohorts receive HDS institutional grant aid at high rates.
+Th.M. students at HDS are the only master’s-degree cohort the school will not fund with institutional grants.
 International Th.M. students get nothing at all—no loans, no aid, no tuition support.
 That is the most restrictive funding policy among major U.S. Th.M. programs profiled here, and it is published openly on Harvard’s own website.

 The pattern repeats with variation across the field.
 Yale’s S.T.M. is need-based-aid-eligible up to full tuition but offers no living stipend and no merit awards.
 Duke offers one international full-tuition Th.M. scholarship per year.
 Princeton’s funding is “limited.”
-Most Reformed/Evangelical Th.M. programs are also unfunded; SBTS states explicitly that “Southern Seminary does not offer fully-funded scholarships or grants for the ThM program.”
-Catholic ecclesiastical programs are largely diocese-funded for clerics and self-funded for lay students.
-KU Leuven and the European programs depend on EU tuition rates and external scholarships.
+Most Reformed/Evangelical Th.M. programs are also unfunded.
+The European programs depend on EU tuition rates and external scholarships where the applicant qualifies.

 The takeaway: assume your Th.M. or S.T.M. will not be fully funded, and treat any institutional aid above tuition coverage as a bonus rather than the baseline.
 Build a financial plan accordingly.